apiato/documentation/docs/components/index.md

 import DocCardList from '@theme/DocCardList';

+Apiato organizes all application code into **Components**: small, single-responsibility building blocks that keep your codebase consistent, modular, and easy to maintain.

 The keywords "MUST", "MUST NOT", "REQUIRED",
 "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL"